carlmes/triton-vllm-inference-server/README.md

 See examples at: https://github.com/codekow/s2i-patch/blob/main/s2i-triton/README.md

 > TODO: Add instructions for creating a Deployment, defining a PV and binding to the pod, creating a service and route.
+Also securityContext for read write access on PV

 Once the pod is started, copy the contents of the `model_repository` to the PV bound to the running pod: